 This statement outlines agreed objectives and policies for the future management of broad area or landscape fire in Australia's forests and rangelands.
 It is, in part, a supplementary response by the Australian, state and territory governments to the 2004 report to COAG, of the National Inquiry on Bushfire Mitigation and Management.
 An initial joint response to that report was published by COAG in late 2004.
-This statement also complements relevant sections of the National Forest Policy Statement (which COAG released in December 1992), Australia's Biodiversity Conservation Strategy 2010-2030 (released in October 2010), which aims to ensure our biodiversity is "healthy and resilient to threats, and valued both in its own right and for its essential contribution to our existence", and Australia's Native Vegetation Framework (released in December 2012) which aims to manage native vegetation in "an ecologically sustainable way that promotes its enduring environmental, economic, social, cultural and spiritual values".
-Both Australia's Biodiversity Conservation Strategy 2010-2030 and Australia's Native Vegetation Framework promote the use of ecological fire regimes to conserve biodiversity and protect the public.
+This statement also complements relevant sections of the National Forest Policy Statement (which COAG released in 1992), and the current consultation draft of Australia's Biodiversity Conservation Strategy 2010-2030, which aims to ensure our biodiversity is "healthy and resilient to threats, and valued both in its own right and for its essential contribution to our existence".
+Both Australia's Biodiversity Conservation Strategy 2010-2020, Consultation Draft and Australia's Native Vegetation Framework: Consultation Draft promote the use of ecological fire regimes to conserve biodiversity and protect the public.
 The statement also complements the Principles for Sustainable Resource Management in the Rangelands (released by the Natural Resource Management Ministerial Council in April 2010).